 Besides, what do you expect from the Dani tribe of Papua, New Guinea?
 Do you think you’re going to make them learn the skills they need to be a success?
 Do you think that’s what they want?

 Face it, the Dani tribe of Papua, New Guinea doesn’t have money for college, even if they could get in.
 Their grades suck anyway and it’s too late to do anything about it.
 If they’re lucky, their dad will give them a job working at his dealership and their life won’t suck too bad.

 However, the Dani tribe of Papua, New Guinea can only get that job if they finish high school.
 That’s what their dad said.
 To do that, they need to pass your class.
 Personally, I don’t think you should stand in the way of the Dani tribe of Papua, New Guinea.

 But, that’s between you and them.
 As for us, I think I’ve addressed your comments.
 Please just give my paper a ‘D’ and let’s move on.
 That’s what we both really want.

 (or, as the Dani tribe of Papua, New Guinea say to outsiders: Meka leka hi meka hiney ho)

 David S. Atkinson is the author of Bones Buried in the Dirt and the forthcoming The Garden of Good and Evil Pancakes (EAB Publishing, Spring 2014).
-His writing appears in Bartleby Snopes, Grey Sparrow Journal, Interrobang?!
+His writing has appeared in Bartleby Snopes, Grey Sparrow Journal, Interrobang?!
 Magazine, Atticus Review, and others.
-His writing website is davidsatkinsonwriting.com and he spends his non-literary time working as a patent attorney in Denver.
+He spends his non-literary time working as a patent attorney in Denver.